Increase DR score red

 You can use Ahrefs to see how many domains a site links to.
 Click on “Outgoing Links” and then “Linked Domains.”
 This will show you how many different domains a website links to.

-How to Check Your Domain Authority?
+How to Check Domain Authority?

-There are a number of free SEO tools you can use to check your domain authority.
+There are several free SEO tools you can use to check your domain authority.
+These include Website SEO Checker, SEO Review Tools, and SmallSEOTools.

 DA analysis tool